imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 > [!NOTE]
 > The People app requires the user to have access to a Microsoft 365 plan that includes Teams.
-If the user's plan doesn't include Teams, the app displays the following error:
+If the user's plan doesn't include Teams, the app displays the following error: *It looks like your Microsoft 365 plan doesn’t support this app.
+Please contact your admin for assistance.*
-> `<Insert License Error XX>`

-## When these apps available to the user?
+## How will these apps be made available?

 Microsoft 365 companion apps are deploying to eligible users starting in March.